-ARTS 2020 Art History II
+ARTS 2020 Art History II 3 cr.
+TM-H

 Survey of art history and the analysis of painting, sculpture, and architecture from Baroque through the 20th Century and the relationship of the visual arts to their social and cultural context.
 Prerequisite: ENGL 0900 or Accuplacer Score greater than 69.
 Co-Requisite: None.
 Day: Sp; Eve: On demand.
 Lecture: 3, Lab: 0.
 TAG: OAH005.